 The MBE is administered by the National Conference of Bar Examiners® across 56 U.S. jurisdictions, including states, territories, and the District of Columbia.
 The MBE is offered twice a year: in February and July.
 Due to the 2020 global COVID-19 pandemic, some jurisdictions elected to administer their July MBE in September and October of 2020.

 How does the MBE fit within the bar exam?

 The MBE makes up one section of the bar exam in nearly every United States jurisdiction, including jurisdictions that have adopted the Uniform Bar Examination® (UBE®).
 This means that the MBE is one of the multiple criteria that a state board of bar examiners may use to evaluate whether prospective lawyers should be admitted into the bar.
 As with other components of the bar exam, each jurisdiction sets its own rules on the relative weight that it assigns to the MBE.

 Strategies and tactics for the MBE Exam

 There’s no one size fits all solution to prepare for the Multistate Bar Examinationbecause each individual has different learning styles and preferences.
 However, many commercial bar prep providers offer MBE prep resources you can use to study for the high-stakes exam.
 The UWorld MBE QBank is one such resource that can help remove anxiety from your bar exam preparation.

-Below you will find some articles we’ve written to give you some tips on preparing for the MBE:
+Below you will find some articles on strategies and tactics to help you prepare for the MBE: